-a) The Project Work shall be divided and carried out in 2 phases : Phase - I (Project-I) during VII Semester, and Phase - II (Project-II) during VIII Semester, and the student has to prepare two independent Project Work Reports - one each during each phase.
+- 9.10 Each student shall start the Project Work during the VII Semester as per the instructions of the Project Guide/ Project Supervisor assigned by the Head of the Department. - a) The Project Work shall be divided and carried out in 2 phases : Phase - I (Project-I) during VII Semester, and Phase - II (Project-II) during VIII Semester, and the student has to prepare two independent Project Work Reports - one each during each phase.
 First Report shall include the Project Work carried out under Phase - I, and the Second Report (Final Report) shall include the Project Work carried out under Phase - I and Phase - II put together.
-Phase - I and Phase - II of the Project Work shall be evaluated for 100 marks each.

-b) Out of the total 100 marks allotted for each Phase of the Project Work, 40 marks shall be for the Continuous Internal Evaluation(CIE), and 60 marks shall be for the End Semester Viva-voce Examination (SEE).
-The marks earned under CIE for both Phases of the Project shall be awarded by the Project Guide/Supervisor (based on the continuous evaluation of student's performance during the two Project Work Phases/periods); and the marks earned under SEE shall be awarded by the Project Viva-voce Committee/ Board (based on the work carried out, report prepared and the presentation made by the student at the time of Viva-voce Examination).

-c) For the Project Phase - I, the Viva-voce shall be conducted at the end of the VII Semester, before the commencement of the semester End Examinations, at the Department Level by a Committee comprising of the HoD or One Professor and Supervisor (no external examiner), and the Project Phase - II Viva-voce (or Final Project Viva-voce) shall be conducted by a Committee comprising of an External Examiner, the Head of the Department and the Project Supervisor at the end of the VIII Semester, the before commencement of the semester End Examinations.
-The External Examiner shall be nominated by the CoE from the panel of 3 names of external faculty members (Professors or Associate Professors outside the College) submitted by the HoD.
+Phase - I and Phase - II of the Project Work shall be evaluated for 100 marks each. - b) Out of the total 100 marks allotted for each Phase of the Project Work, 40 marks shall be for the Continuous Internal Evaluation(CIE), and 60 marks shall be for the End Semester Viva-voce Examination (SEE).
+The marks earned under CIE for both Phases of the Project shall be awarded by the Project Guide/Supervisor (based on the continuous evaluation of student's performance during the two Project Work Phases/periods); and the marks earned under SEE shall be awarded by the Project Viva-voce Committee/ Board (based on the work carried out, prepared report and the presentation made by the student at the time of Viva-voce Examination). - c) For the Project Phase - I, the Viva-voce shall be conducted at the end of the VII Semester, before the commencement of the semester End Examinations, at the Department Level by a Committee comprising of the HoD or One Professor and Supervisor (no external examiner). and the Project Phase - II Viva-voce (or Final Project Viva-voce) shall be conducted by a Committee comprising of an External Examiner, the Head of the Department and the Project Supervisor at the end of the VIII Semester, before the commencement of semester the End Examinations.
+The External Examiner shall be nominated by the CoE from the panel of 3 names of external faculty members (Professors or Associate Professors outside the College) submitted by the HoD. - d) If a student does not appear for any of the two Viva-Voce examinations at the scheduled times as specified above, he may be permitted to reappear for Project Phase-I and/or Project Phase-II

-d) If a student does not appear for any of the two Viva-Voce examinations at the scheduled times as specified above, he may be permitted to reappear for Project Phase-I and/or Project Phase-II Viva-voce examinations, as and when they are scheduled in that semester; if he fails in such 'one reappearance' evaluation also, he has to reappear for the same in the next subsequent semester(s), as and when they are scheduled, as supplementary candidate.
+Viva-voce examinations, as and when they are scheduled in that semester; if he fails in such 'one reappearance' evaluation also, he has to reappear for the same in the next subsequent semester(s), as and when they are scheduled, as supplementary candidate.
 For the registration of Project Phase-II the student must have passed Project Phase-I.